bronson/invoicing/README.md

 * .mbox file: a From-delimited mbox file containing emails from the project.

+* TODO: other sensitive files are TOTALS, .lines, .emails, .csv, .txt

 Now, run the ./run script.
 This crunches all the data in the files down into out.csv and out.txt.
 Look at the report it prints...
 Does it look correct?
 Especially when diff'd against last month's?